JayO-1/system-design-101/README.md

 Containers aim to improve upon the resource intensiveness of VMs, by removing the need for a virtual OS from the VM.

-Instead, only application code, dependencies, environment variables, configuration settings, etc. are wrapped into a single bundle, making containers lightweight and easily scaled.
+Instead, only application code, dependencies, environment variables, configuration settings, etc. are wrapped into a single bundle, making containers making containers lightweight and easily scaled.

-A manifest file is used to describe the properties of this bundle.
+A manifest file is used to describe the properties of this bundle when it is being built.
 With Docker, this is referred to as a Docker file, while in Cloud Foundry a manifest.yaml is used.

 You can then share this bundle (called a container image) with other developers who need to run your application.
-It makes deploying and horizontally scaling your code significantly easier.
+These bundles run on a shared kernel, making deploying and horizontally scaling your code significantly easier.

 <p align="center">
   <img width="350" src="images/containers.png">